gregorycrane/CrosbySchaeffer2.0/chaps/lesson01.md

-Ancient Greek has endings not only for the singular (e.g., English river vs. rivers) but also has a dual nuumber used to describe pairs (e.g., two hands, two siblings etc.).
+Ancient Greek has endings not only for the singular (e.g., English river vs. rivers) but also has a dual number used to describe pairs (e.g., two hands, two siblings etc.).
 Because the dual is much less common, many introductory grammars leave it out so that learners can focus on higher frequency features.
 We will see duals when we look at real primary sources but the digital part of speech annotations will (usually) identify these.
 You will learn to recognize them as you read more Greek.